zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc721/transfer.md

 title: transfer
 keywords:
 - 'pos client, erc721, transfer, polygon, sdk'
-description: 'transfer tokens from one user to another user.'
+description: 'Transfer tokens from one user to another user.'
 ---

 `transfer` method can be used to transfer tokens from one user to another user.